-- Bandwidth allocation controlled by CMTS - A stream of mini-slots in the upstream - Dynamic mix of contention- and reservation-based upstream transmit opportunities - Bandwidth efficiency through support of variable-length packets - Extensions provided for future support of ATM or other Data PDU - Class of service support - Extensions provided for security as well as virtual LANs at the Data Link layer - Support for a wide range of data rates.
+- Bandwidth allocation controlled by CMTS - A stream of mini-slots in the upstream - Dynamic mix of contention- and reservation-based upstream transmit opportunities - Bandwidth efficiency through support of variable-length packets - Extensions provided for future support of ATM or other Data PDU - Class of service support - Extensions provided for security at the Data Link layer. - Support for a wide range of data rates.